jundalisay/superb/content/en/research/socrates/parmenides/chapter-5.md

-+++
+---
-title= "Relativity of Motion"
+title: "Relativity of Motion"
-heading= "Chapter 5"
+heading: "Chapter 5"
-date= 2021-12-27
+date: 2015-09-22
-image= "/covers/parmenides.jpg"
+image: "/covers/parmenides.jpg"
-# date= 2015-09-01
+description: "The One is at rest as the Whole, and in motion as the dualistic Others"
-description= "The One is at rest as the Whole, and in motion as the dualistic Others" linkb= "/research/socrates/parmenides/chapter-4" linkbtext= "Chapter 4" linkf= "/research/socrates/parmenides/chapter-6" linkftext= "Chapter 6" icon = "/icons/soc.png"
+icon: "/icons/soc.png"
-+++
+---

 The One then is necessarily both at rest and in motion.